wilgaboury/jsignal/docs/src/content/docs/guides/context.md

 ## Provider

 To fully understand the Context API, it is neccessary to understand the `Provider` class.
 This class is a generic heterogenous map for `Context` values.
 For reference, this pattern is well documented in Effective Java by Joshuia Bloch.
-The main difference here is that `Provider` uses a persistent data structure, so any instance of it is immutable and thread-safe. `Context` objects can essentially be thought of as typed key plus default value.
+The main difference here is that `Provider` uses a persistent data structure, so any instance of it is immutable and thread-safe. `Context` instances can essentially be thought of as typed key plus default value.

 When the `use` method of `Context` is called, under the hood, it gets the current thread's `Provider` from a global `ThreadLocal` instance then finds it's value in the map (or returns the default if it is not found).
 New values are "injected" by adding/overwriting values in the current thread's `Provider` instance.
 To be more clear though, since `Provider` is persistent, adding new values means a new `Provider` instance is created and swapped with the current `ThreadLocal` instance.

 The persistence is important because it means that every `Provider` instance is essentially a context state snapshot that can be stored and loaded again at a later time.
 In fact, this is exactly what effects do.
-At creation, when they are initially run, they store the current `Provider`; upon being reexecuted, they load the same `Provider`, so it's logic always gets the same injected values.
+At creation, when they are initially run, they store the current `Provider`; upon being reexecuted, they load that `Provider`, so it's logic always gets the same injected values.
 Building off of the last example, here is a simplified `Effect` class:

 ```java
 class Effect {